Sennacherib: Early life

 Sennacherib was probably born c.
 745 BC in Nimrud.
 If Sargon was the son of Tiglath-Pileser and not a non-dynastic usurper, Sennacherib would have grown up in the royal palace at Nimrud and spent most of his youth there.
 Sargon continued to live in Nimrud long after he had become king, leaving the city in 710 BC to reside at Babylon, and later at his new capital, Dur-Sharrukin, in 706 BC.
 By the time Sargon moved to Babylon, Sennacherib, who served as the crown prince and designated heir, had already left Nimrud, living in a residence at Nineveh.
 Nineveh had been the designated seat of the Assyrian crown prince since the reign of Tiglath-Pileser.
-As crown prince, Sennacherib also owned an estate at Tarbisu.
+As crown prince, Sennacherib also owned an estate at Tarbiṣu.
 The royal educator, Hunnî, would have educated Sennacherib and his siblings.
 They probably received a scribal education, learning arithmetic and how to read and write in Sumerian and Akkadian.

 Sennacherib had several brothers and at least one sister.
 In addition to the older brothers who died before his birth, Sennacherib had a number of younger brothers, some of whom are mentioned as being alive as late as 670 BC, then in the service of Sennacherib's son and successor Esarhaddon.
 Sennacherib's only known sister, Ahat-abisha, was married off to Ambaris, the king of Tabal, but probably returned to Assyria after Sargon's first successful campaign against Tabal.

-Sennacherib's name, Sîn-aḥḥē-erība, means "Sîn (the moon-god) has replaced the brothers" in Akkadian.
+Sennacherib's name, Sîn-aḫḫē-erība, means "Sîn (the moon-god) has replaced the brothers" in Akkadian.
 The name probably derives from Sennacherib not being Sargon's first son, but all his older brothers being dead by the time he was born.
 In Hebrew, his name was rendered as Snḥryb and in Aramaic it was Šnḥ’ryb.
 According to a 670 BC document, it was illegal to give the name Sennacherib (then the former king) to a commoner in Assyria, as it was considered sacrilege.